univ-smb-m1-isc-2021/IdeaBox/README.md

+### By Arthur Bajt and Léo Laffont
 # IdeaBox
-Widget that allows user feedback on your application
+IdeaBox is a widget that allows user feedback on your applications